-In accordance with rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to furnish to our stockholders this Proxy Statement and our 2022 Annual Report by providing access to these documents on the Internet rather than mailing printed copies.
+In accordance with rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to furnish to our stockholders this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2024 by providing access to these documents on the Internet rather than mailing printed copies.
 Accordingly, a Notice of Internet Availability of Proxy Materials (the "Notice") is being mailed to our stockholders of record and beneficial owners which will direct stockholders to a website where they can access our proxy materials and view instructions on how to vote online or by telephone.
 If you would prefer to receive a paper copy of our proxy materials, please follow the instructions included in the Notice.